 - No long-term contract obligations

-- Works with data brokers in the USA, the UK, and the EU
+- Works with data brokers in the USA, the UK, Canada, and the EU

-Icogni is our top pick for a tool to remove yourself from the internet because its 30-day money-back guarantee means that you can go from a longer subscription period without having to worry that you might not like the system.
-This tool will contact brokers throughout the USA, the UK, and the EU and get your details removed.
-If any hackers or scammers out there still have your details, the tool will block their spam and phishing attempts to keep your identity protected and your online accounts safe.
+Incogni is our top pick for a tool to remove yourself from the internet because its 30-day money-back guarantee means that you can go for a longer subscription period without having to worry that you might not like the system.
+This tool will contact brokers throughout the North America, the UK, and the EU and get your details removed.

 Official Site: https://incogni.com/signup